 Lastly, give your body a break: don’t bind 24/7.
 In fact, don’t bind for more than 8-12 hours at a time.
 Suppressing dysphoria can’t come at the expense of your health.
 Even high quality binders can cause bruising.
 Use the times that you’re not binding to wash and air dry your binder, which will help make it last longer.

 Where to Get a Chest Binder

 A proper chest binder should minimize pain, discomfort, sweating, and irritation.
 There are several places online where you can buy chest binders specifically designed for trans men:

-Underworks sells binders originally made for cisgender men with gynecomastia, and subsequently became popular with transgender men for their effectiveness and affordability.
-Underworks is trans-friendly and have excellent customer service as well.
-Stick to the binders that have “extreme” in the name or description.
-A binder without this label may not give you the compression you hoped for unless you have a very small chest already.
+Underworks binders are among the most popular with transgender men because of their effectiveness and affordability.
+Underworks is trans-friendly and has a reputation for excellent customer service.
+Stick to the binders that have “extreme” in the name or description as a binder without this label may not give you the compression you hoped for unless you have a very small chest already.
 Prices range from $25-45 USD.

-Double T Collection is another trans guy owned and operated company dedicated to the FTM community.
-Based in Taiwan, they have three binders to choose from priced at $72-84 USD.
-The Love Boat Shop (see below) also sells Double T binders.
+Double Design, formerly Double T Collection, is a trans owned and operated company dedicated to the FTM community.
+Based in Taiwan, they have several binders to choose from priced at $55-75 USD.

 T-Kingdom is also based in Taiwan and sells binders designed for trans men and gender benders.
 They have a wide variety of styles, including vest binders with Velcro.
 Prices range from $30-65 USD.
 Note: T-Kingdom doesn’t accept returns.